-Secure System Before Arming<> If the Ready light is ON, the system is ready for arming.
-If the Ready light is OFF, this message will appear on the LCD display.
-Ensure all doors and windows are closed and motion is stopped in areas covered by motion detectors.
-The system cannot be armed unless the Ready light is ON indicating that all zones are closed and the system is in the Ready state.

-Enter Code to Arm System <> When this message appears, use the arrow (< >) keys to verify that the system is clear of troubles and that no zones are bypassed unintentionally (see "Viewing Trouble Conditions" on page 11, and "Zone Bypassing" on page 10).
+Secure System Before Arming<> When this message appears, one or more zones are not secured.
+To secure the system, close all doors and windows and cease all motion in areas covered by motion detectors.
+Enter Code to Arm System <> When this message appears, use the arrow (< >) keys to verify that the system is clear of troubles and that no zones are bypassed unintentionally (see "Viewing Trouble Conditions" on page 11 and "Zone Bypassing" on page 10).
 Enter Code to Arm System If this display is showing, the system is in the Ready state and may be fully armed.
 To arm the system, enter your access code.
 Exit Delay in Progress Once the correct access code has been entered, the display will be as shown.
 The panel will provide an exit delay period, also indicated by keypad beeps, for you to exit the premises without causing an alarm.
-You can restart the exit delay once by pressing the Away button before the exit delay expires.
 Exit through the door indicated by your installer as the Exit/Entry door.
 Enter Code to Disarm System This message will be displayed once the exit delay expires and the system is fully armed.

-\ WARNING \ Bypass Active If this message appears, be aware of which zones are bypassed and why (see "Zone Bypassing" on page 10).
+WARNING Bypass Active If this message appears, be aware of which zones are bypassed and why (see "Zone Bypassing" on page 10).
 NOTE: If you arm the system with a zone bypassed or with a trouble present, your security protection is reduced.

+Exit/Entry door.
+The system will recognise that occupants have left the premises.
+Once the exit delay expires, the system will be fully armed.

+Away Arming

+Audible Exit Fault